Ormat Technologies, Inc. research snapshot

 ai Confidence

-High for SEC-filed financials, share count, market-cap math, debt, cash, and analyst price targets.
-Medium for forward earnings, competitive position versus solar/storage, and technical levels because geothermal project costs, power-market conditions, interest rates, and regulatory permitting timelines create uncertainty.
+High for SEC-filed financials, share count, market-cap math, debt, cash, analyst price targets, and technical averages from StockAnalysis.
+Medium for forward earnings, EGS scalability, competitive position versus solar-plus-storage, and scenario price ranges because geothermal project costs, power-market prices, and permitting timelines create uncertainty.

 investment Certainty